lifeAsALemniscate/IGNCodeFoo7App/README.md

   I chose to program an Android app for this problem.
 I tested all of my designs on the Nexus 6 and forgot to build it in a way

 that is "resolution indapendent".
-I'm entirely self-taught on android programming so I understand if some of my practices come of
+I'm entirely self-taught on android programming so I understand if some of my practices come

-as bad style or in-efficient, my goal in working with IGN is to really develop myself into a good programmer by picking
+off as bad style or in-efficient, my goal in working with IGN is to really develop myself into a good programmer by picking

 up good habits from some of the best in the industry.
 I worked really hard on the app, I even made my own thumbnail play